 HB 1201 is being initiated by the Colorado Department of Health Care Policy and Financing (HCPF).
-The bill is intended to remove the ability of pharmacy benefit managers (PBMs - think Express Scripts, CVS Caremark and Optum RX) to engage in spread pricing agreements.
+The bill is intended to remove the ability of pharmacy benefit managers (PBMs - think Express Scripts (owned by Cigna), CVS Caremark (also owns Aetna) and Optum RX (owned by UnitedHealth Group) to engage in spread pricing agreements.

 PBMs function as intermediaries between insurance providers and pharmaceutical manufacturers.
 They help negotiate reduced prices of prescription drugs.
-Despite this negotiation, employers and their employees may still be paying MORE than the price they negotiated.
+Despite this negotiation, employers and their